China launches live-fire drills around Taiwan in warning to 'separatist forces'

 China said earlier it was conducting "live-fire training on maritime targets to the north and southwest of Taiwan" in large-scale exercises involving destroyers, frigates, fighters, bombers and drones.

-The activities will focus on "sea-air combat readiness patrol, joint seizure of comprehensive superiority, blockade on key ports and areas, as well as all-dimensional deterrence outside the island chain", said senior colonel Shi Yi of the People's Liberation Army's Eastern Theater Command.
+He said the drills would focus on "sea-air combat readiness patrol, joint seizure of comprehensive superiority, blockade on key ports and areas, as well as all-dimensional deterrence outside the island chain".

 Chinese authorities also published a map of five large zones around Taiwan where further live-fire activities would take place on Tuesday.